-On the other hand, the pressures of university life can render it extremely difficult and stressful.
+The pressures of university life can exacerbate student’s existing mental health issues, as well as contribute.
 The anxieties of making friends, performing well academically and keeping finances in check cause many students to suffer from mental health issues during their degree.

 The Guardian annual student experience survey from 2017 found that nearly nine in 10 (87%) of first-year students “find it difficult to cope with social or academic aspects of university life” and almost six in 10 said the stress of studying made it difficult to cope with mental health issues.